jpswade/jpswade.github.io/_posts/2023/2023-12-07-tld-domain-hijacking.md

 #### **What is Wildcard DNS?**

 Wildcard DNS allows non-existent domain names to resolve to a specific IP address, typically for serving ads or placeholders.
-Instead of the expected NXDOMAIN error, you get redirected, and sometimes, this leads to monetized pages.
+Instead of the expected NXDOMAIN error, you get redirected, and sometimes, this leads to monetised pages.

 For example: